sgnls/musicdb/README.rst

 musicdb
 =======

-This is my personal music database which I wrote after being frustrated with the "media libraries" which use pre-1970s database technology.
+This is my personal media library which I wrote after being frustrated with other solutions which use pre-1970s database technology.

 The feature-set is mostly geared towards accurately storing western classical music circa 1500 to the present day.
 It also supports albums ("non-classical")